 Complete all sections.
-If a question or a section does not apply to you, write "Not Applicable" or "NA", except for your name (last name and given names).
-Refer to questions 1 and 2 under Personal Details for more instructions.
+If a section does not apply to you, write "Not Applicable" or "NA", except for your name (last name and given name[s]).
+Refer to questions 1 and 2 under "Personal Details" section for further instructions.
 The application must be signed and dated.